nickless192/nickless-weather-radar/README.md

 * Wind speed
 * Weather condition

 Data will persist if the page is reloaded, with a button added to clear search history both from the page and from local storage.
+Clicking on a city listed in search history will pull the weather data for that city, without updating the search history.

 ## User Story